jhford/taskcluster-hardware-secrets/README.md

 `assume:project:test:host:com.machine.test.a` and the client id would be `project/test/host/com.machine.test.a`.

-The role specified in these scopes (`project:testing-host-secrets:host:*`) can be given other roles to expand on what they can do.
-This includes storing secrets using the taskcluster-secrets service.
-This credential is used for bootstraping and not for generating the final credential to be used by the service.

 ## Credentials
 The taskcluster credentials that are to be used with this service must be permanent credentials (temporary credentials cannot generate other temporary).